MoonMeet/MoonMeet-CrossPlatform/README.md

   - Your `release.keystore` and `google-services.json`
   - Your `sensitive.js` file, [see more info here](/src/secrets/info.md)
-  - Your should add keystore credentails as environment variables: `KEYPASS`, `KEYALIAS` and `KEYALIASPASS`
+  - You should add keystore  credentials as environment variables: `KEYPASS`, `KEYALIAS` and `KEYALIASPASS`

   ```
   export KEYALIAS=YOURKEYALIAS